 Getting to know each other

 The way we first meet depends on your child’s situation.
-Your child’s primary care provider or another specialist within the Children’s Hospitals and Clinics of Minnesota network referred you to us.
+Your child’s primary care provider or another specialist within the Children’s Minnesota network may have referred you to us.
 Or you may have found us because you’re in search of new approaches for your child’s feeding concerns.
 Either way, our team is ready to help.

 Preparing for a clinic visit

-The first appointment lasts approximately 90 minutes.
+The first appointment lasts approximately 90 minutes, depending upon your child’s needs.
 Before your visit, we ask you to complete a diet history for your child, as well as an important questionnaire.
 We invite parents, school therapists, home health care nurses and day care providers to attend the appointment.

 Comprehensive considerations for complete care